Interviewing Your Adult Students to Gain Critical Insights and Boost Enrollment

 And here is the final step: you need to actually implement these next steps and change your strategies in response to your feedback!
 Such changes can be as simple as adjusting the copy on your brochure or updating the information architecture of your website.

-If adults tend to hear about your program through radio, then consider a more robust radio campaign.
+If adult students tend to hear about your program through radio, then consider a more robust radio campaign.
 Perhaps they are selecting other schools because of a lack of communication, then audit your email campaigns.
 Or possibly students are apprehensive about program quality, then consider ways to obtain third-party validation.

 Obviously, there are countless ways to reach and assist your adult audience.
 Some improvements will require more effort and resources than others, but you can create a realistic plan with your stakeholders with knowledge of the most necessary pain points.
 Often you can address the low-hanging fruit immediately while still implementing a longer-term plan to address the larger issues down the road.